What Is A Fully Diluted Crypto Market Cap?

 While inflationary mechanisms are more common, there are also cryptocurrencies that employ deflationary mechanics to lower a cryptocurrency’s supply.
 For some cryptocurrencies, all coins or tokens may be released within the first few weeks of the project launch.
 A project may then employ deflationary mechanics to lower a cryptocurrency’s supply with time - sometimes referred to as a burning mechanism.
 For projects with stationary or deflationary tokenomics, the fully diluted market cap will either match or be lower than the current market cap.

-It is important to note that coin aggregators, such as Coinmarketcap or CoinGecko, will not calculate a fully diluted market cap that is lower than the current market cap.
+It is important to note that coin screeners, such as Coinmarketcap or CoinGecko, will not calculate a fully diluted market cap that is lower than the current market cap.
 These applications will continue to calculate FDV using the cryptocurrency's maximum supply.
 In these instances, the true fully diluted market cap would need to be calculated independently using the best estimate for a cryptocurrency’s burn rate and, therefore, the expected maximum supply in the future.

 Market Cap (MC) To Fully Diluted Valuation (FDV) Ratio